McLean County Museum of History: Exhibits

 Abraham Lincoln in McLean County is another permanent exhibit that examines Lincoln's work as an attorney in McLean County and on the Illinois Eighth Judicial Circuit.
 It defines his pivotal role in the anti-slavery movement and the formation of the new Republican Party in Illinois.
 It makes clear the circumstances of his nomination for president in 1860, and explores the lasting connections Lincoln made with the people of this community.

 The Museum also houses three temporary exhibit spaces: The Dolan & Behr Gallery, the Helen Alexander Bender Gallery and the Merwin Gallery.
 Exhibits are mounted by Museum staff and guest curators with objects and images from the Museum's collection.
 These galleries feature short term (2-3 year) exhibits that explore local history themes.
-Past award-winning exhibits include Just Corn: The "Amaizing" Story; A Turbulent Time: Perspectives of the Vietnam War; and To Sustain the Union: Central Illinois in the Civil War.
+Past award-winning exhibits include Just Corn: The "Amazing" Story; A Turbulent Time: Perspectives of the Vietnam War; and To Sustain the Union: Central Illinois in the Civil War.

 The Museum displays the Tilbury Flash, a racing plane designed by Bloomington resident Owen Tilbury in 1932, at the Central Illinois Regional Airport.
 It was the smallest plane in the world when it was built, and won many aircraft racing competitions.

 In 2015 the Museum opened the Cruisin' With Lincoln on 66 Visitors Center and gift shop on the lower level of the Museum.